 h = x [1- (Sl / S0) ]

 Applications of Venturi Meter:

 Venturi Meter is used in various field like:

 - Calculating the flow rate of fluid that is Discharge in the pipe.

-- The flow of chemical in pipelines.
+- The flow of chemicals in pipelines.